wso2/docs-ei/en/micro-integrator/docs/setup/security/securing_management_api.md

 Use the following TOML configurations to enable and configure a user store for your authentication handler.

-- Enabling the default file-based user store:
+- Disabling the default file-based user store:

+    !!!
+Note
+        The following TOML configuration for disabling the file-based user store is released as a product update on **16th July, 2020**.

     ```toml
     [internal_apis.file_user_store]
-    enable=true
+    enable=false
     ```

 - Adding new users:

     !!!
 Tip
-        These users are in addition to the default `admin` user.
+        These users will replace the default `admin` user.

     ```toml
     [[management_api.handler.user_store.users]]